 Leadership Summit Program Schedule

 The 2017 Menus of Change leadership summit program schedule is available here in PDF format.
-It will be updated regularly, so please check back often.
 As in previous years, the conference will include general sessions, panel discussions, in-depth seminars, and receptions.
+Information about the presenters can be found on the Presenters page.

 Below are the key issues that will be presented and discussed when we meet for the fifth annual conference, June 20-22, 2017, at the CIA Hyde Park campus: